Resources

 It is important that we take care to listen and respond appropriately to a child (or any vulnerable person) who discloses abuse to us.
 Emerging Minds is an organisation who leads the National Workforce Centre for Child Mental Health and has created an an easily accessible/printable resource on how to respond to a child who discloses sexual abuse, following the five ‘SAFER’ steps.

 The Sydney Anglican Diocese has drafted a Domestic Abuse policy along with resources for its implementation.
-To access these resources go to Resources for responding to Domestic Abuse
+These are available in various languages.

 Safe Environment